-As the song developed from The Beatles' basic rhythm track, the recording was fleshed out with horns, layers of backing vocals and a litany of animal noises, requiring that the four-track tape be bounced down twice in order to open more available tracks.
+As the song developed from the Beatles' basic rhythm track, the recording was fleshed out with horns, layers of backing vocals and a litany of animal noises, requiring that the four-track tape be bounced down twice in order to open more available tracks.

-Inspired by the musical refrain from a Kellogg's Cornflakes commercial, Lennon set about crafting a song about life's colorless routine, referencing death, work, suburban boredom, girl watching and a then-popular British TV sitcom called Meet the Wife.
+Inspired by the musical refrain from a Kellogg's Cornflakes commercial, John Lennon set about crafting a song about life's colorless routine, referencing death, work, suburban boredom, girl watching and a then-popular British TV sitcom called Meet the Wife.

-Thematically, "Good Morning Good Morning" sits shoulder to shoulder with "A Day in the Life," but beneath John Lennon's bleak exposition the song's meter lurches along impatiently, shifting from 4/4 to 3/4 to 5/4 in the verses and employing triplets in a compound meter during the middle eights.
+Thematically, "Good Morning Good Morning" sits shoulder to shoulder with "A Day in the Life," but beneath Lennon's bleak exposition the song's meter lurches along impatiently, shifting from 4/4 to 3/4 to 5/4 in the verses and employing triplets in a compound meter during the middle eights.

 The highlight of it all is the guitar solo, a particularly raucous performance by Paul McCartney on his Fender Esquire.
-Featuring Indian tonalities that suggest, perhaps, Harrison's influence, McCartney's solo is one of the most incendiary displays of guitar work in The Beatles' catalog, outdone only, perhaps, by his solo on Revolver's "Taxman."
+Featuring Indian tonalities that suggest, perhaps, George Harrison's influence, McCartney's solo is one of the most incendiary displays of guitar work in the Beatles' catalog, outdone only, perhaps, by his solo on Revolver's "Taxman."

 The rooster crow that opens the song was most likely inspired by the Kellogg's Cornflakes mascot (a rooster named Cornelius), and it was Lennon's idea to add a menagerie of animal sounds to the song's coda.
 Martin arranged their order of appearance so that each successive animal is capable of eating or frightening the one heard before it.
 The sounds were sourced from Abbey Road's sound library and recorded onto a separate track, ending with the clucking of a chicken.

 Unintentionally, this final sound effect provided the perfect segue into the next song, "Sgt.
 Pepper's Lonely Hearts Club Band (Reprise)."
-Martin recalls, "I noticed that a guitar lick before the reprise of 'Sgt.
+George Martin recalls, "I noticed that a guitar lick before the reprise of 'Sgt.
 Pepper' sounded like a chicken squawk that was part of the melange of animal noises coming out of the previous song, 'Good Morning Good Morning.'
 So I thought that cutting the two things together would be a good idea.
 But it was pure luck.
 It wasn't grand design.
 It was design after luck had intervened."

 RECORDED: February 8 and 16, and March 13, 28 and 29, 1967, Abbey Road Studio Two and Three